xu2333/xu2333.github.io/about.md

 Season 4 --  Ranked 300th at 09/29/2015 using Crusader

-* Sid Meiers Civilization 5
+* Sid Meier's Civilization 5

 Accumulated 570+ hours' game time, unlocked all 287 achievements on Steam